Full Body Workouts

 • Rest: 45 seconds between sets

-• Form Cue: Keep your body in a straight line from head to heels or knees.
+• Form Cue: Keep your body in a straight line from head to heels; lower your chest to the ground.

 • Sets: 3 sets